Craig Dawson: Wolverhampton Wanderers

 On 22 January 2023, Wolverhampton Wanderers announced the signing of Dawson on a two-and-a-half-year deal.
 On 4 February 2023, Dawson scored his first goal for Wolves on his debut appearance for the club in a 3–0 home win against Liverpool in the Premier League.

+When Wolves became the first team in the 2023–24 Premier League to beat reigning Champions Manchester City on 30 September 2023, Dawson was singled out for particular praise by commentators, having marked Erling Haaland out of the game to the extent the latter only had fifteen touches during the game.

+Dawson scored his second Wolves goal in the final game of 2023, a 3–0 win against Everton at Molineux in the Premier League on 30 December.

+On 4 December 2024, Dawson scored two own goals in a 4–0 loss to Everton, becoming the fifth player in Premier League history to score two own goals in the same match.

+Dawson fell out of favour under new manager Vítor Pereira and was left out of Wolves' squad of registered players after failing to secure a transfer away from the club in the January transfer window.
+Subsequently, he no longer trained with the club's first team and entered talks to terminate his contract.

+However, this never occurred and on 6 June 2025, Wolves announced Dawson would depart the club following the expiry of his contract.

 International career

 England Under-21s

 Dawson scored two goals on his England under-21 debut against Azerbaijan on 1 September 2011.
 He played 15 matches for England U21s, scoring six goals.

 Great Britain Olympic team

 On 2 July 2012, Dawson was selected by Stuart Pearce for the 2012 Great Britain Olympic football team.
 He featured in the 1–0 victory over Uruguay as a last minute substitution for goalscorer Daniel Sturridge.

 He also featured in the Olympic quarter-final against South Korea, coming on as a substitute for an injured Micah Richards, and scoring in the penalty shoot-out.